The Tragedy of Chabot, Admiral of France: Synopsis

 Chapman's Chabot resembles his Clermont D'Ambois in The Revenge of Bussy D'Ambois, in that both are men of high principle, rather than flawed creatures like Bussy or Byron.
 Yet the Admiral operates in a corrupt and ruthless royal court; when he refuses to implement an unjust law even after the King has signed it, he leaves himself open to malice and manipulation.
 A jealous minister persuades the King to investigate the Admiral, on the grounds that a man with such a sterling reputation must be hiding something.
 The investigation turns up nothing – yet the judges are bullied and manipulated into rendering an adverse verdict nonetheless.
 No harm will be done, since the King offers Chabot a pardon.
 The King and Court are shocked when the innocent Chabot refuses the pardon offered him – for he has committed no crime.
 Chabot, his honor wounded to the quick, dies, as though he has received a physical wound.

-Chabot has been judged as unusual among Chapman's French histories in its emotionally effectiveness; where Chapman's "plays normally develop rather ponderously," Chabot shows the beneficial effect of Shirley's lighter touch.
+Chabot has been judged as unusual among Chapman's French histories in its emotional effectiveness; where Chapman's "plays normally develop rather ponderously," Chabot shows the beneficial effect of Shirley's lighter touch.

 It has been argued that Chabot is a "topical allegory on the career of Robert Carr, 1st Earl of Somerset."